DylanElens/obsidian/Intervention Methodology/exam prep/exam notes.md

 6. Use the [[Intervention Methodology/exam prep/Representative bias|Representative bias]]

 These are also called **heuristics**

+Teams make make all biases worse execpt
+Availibilty and anchoring

 ### Teams
 A team is three or more individuals who are brought together to make a decision or provide a recommendation about a situation that needs to be addressed.